fossas/fossa-cli/docs/user-guide.md

 Report accesses the scanned report on FOSSA.com using the existing configuration file and outputs information directly to the command line.
 Report offers two different commands:

+#### `fossa report attribution`
+Outputs an attribution report for the project that includes information about the dependencies used and their licenses.

 #### `fossa report licenses`
 Outputs detailed information about the licenses and corresponding dependencies used by the project.
 An example of this can be found in the [Notice file](./Notice) for the FOSSA CLI.